peterparkedcar165/minecraft_mod_ideas/README.md

 🍀 Giga Drain:

-🍀 Leafage: Send forth
+🍀 Leafage: Send forth a single leaf, dealing damage to the first target hit.

-🍀 Razor Leaf:
+🍀 Razor Leaf: Send forth a single leaf, and grant Razor Leaf to self.
+During that time, every arrow hit will send a leaf forward.

+🍀 Leaf Blade: Grant Leaf Blade effect to self.
+Increase Crit Chance by 35%.
+Every melee attack will strike once more dealing 50% of Attack Damage, dealing Grass damage.

 🔥 Ember: Shoot a ball of flame, damaging the first target hit, with a 50% base chance to set target on fire for 4 seconds.